 Up until now, our ‘Ramsar’ information has been under the ‘Concern’ category.
 Following two successful meetings with interested parties, we seem to be back on track, and we’re tentatively upgrading this to ‘OK’.

 Good news from the UK today!
 They have announced the banning of manufacturing products containing microbeads in the UK today, and a ban on selling them this July.
 This is great news, and we fully support it.
 We suggest people

 Here is a post from a year ago today – let’s find out how we’ve progressed (or not) since then.
 First, however, look at this picture taken today (and weep), and go down and smell the sulphurous odours in St Aubin’s

 Jacqui is in today’s JEP (p6, Fri 17 Feb 2017) giving our thoughts on using boats to take the sea lettuce piles out to sea.
 While the JEP gives accurate quotes, they aren’t assigned to right bits in all cases!

 SOS Jersey are about to submit a major body of work as part of a submission invited by the Environment, Housing and Infrastructure Scrutiny Panel on Water Quality.
 This will be our 4th Scrutiny submission to date:

 SOS J member Jacqui Carrel, Environmental Scientist on our team was interviewed by Channel ITV and the BBC yesterday about the sea lettuce problem and how the Sates’ approach is wrong; here are the interviews:

 In the wake of our sea lettuce report, SOSJ Committee Member Jacqui Carrel spent time on the beach this morning being interviewed by Channel TV and BBC TV (Jersey & SW UK) about the sea lettuce problem.
+Here’s a brief

 We were astonished and dismayed to read last week’s JEP story where Ministers were quoted saying there was nothing to be done about our burgeoning sea lettuce problem!
 Why the astonishment and dismay?
 Well,

 Recently SOS highlighted the use of gill nets high up on the beaches of the south east coast in contravention of the rules which state that they must be below half tide and set between rocks.
 Gill nets

 On 27 July 2011, the Jersey Evening Post were alerted by a member of the public that the sea had turned green in Havre des Pas.
 Chris Ambler, Chief Executive of the JEC, reportedly gave the impression in the article

 Here we have pictures sent in by a contributor.
 There has been build up of builders’ waste on the rock bund below the incinerator.
 Worryingly this waste is mostly plastic or foam in nature and poses a threat the marine life

 Below follows a short extract from a description of events that took place between the end of April and early May 2009 provided by the Project Manager’s Representative (Babtie Fichtner) followed by a series of photographs taken by him on